Eddie07/media/README.md

 `cat dev/smart-clock > screen.bmp`

-will create new file screen.bmp with the screenshot from your device.
+It will create new file screen.bmp with the screenshot from your device.

 <a name="clock_wbmp">
 </a>